A Multilevel Method for Self-Concordant Minimization: Multilevel Models for Unconstrained Optimization

 \subsection{The Multilevel Iterative Scheme}

 The philosophy behind multilevel algorithms is to make use of the coarse model \cref{coarse model definition} to provide the search directions.
-Such a direction is called \textit{coarse direction}.
-Below we will discuss that in order to ensure the descent nature of our algorithm, one need to alternate between the coarse and the fine search directions.
-For this reason, if the search direction is computed using the fine model will be called \textit{fine direction}.
+Such a direction is called a \textit{coarse direction}.
+If the search direction is computed using the original model then it will be called a \textit{fine direction}.

 To obtain the coarse direction we first compute

 where $\w{x}_H^*$ is the minimizer of \cref{coarse model definition}, and then we move to the fine level by applying the prolongation operator